ASzot/rl-toolkit/rlf/exp_mgr/README.md

+## Running Jobs
+### SLURM Helper
+The SLURM helper is only activated when you are running `--sess-id X` and specify a value for `--st`.
+When `habitat_baselines` is in the command a `sh` file will be created with the command and then `sbatch` will be run.
+`--nodes` does not affect non-sbatch runs.

+- `--cd -1` Does not set the CUDA environment variable.
+This is helpful on machines where you shouldn't mess with this setting.

 ## Setting up W&B
 - First log into W&B: `wandb login ...`

 ## Getting Data From W&B
 - To get data from a particular run (where you know the name of the run) use